 - I Have Your Wife: Here is the plot of the first game.
 A talented martial artist and dojo owner has a young adult son (whom he has trained in martial arts) and a teenage daughter.
 A high-class crime lord takes an interest in him, stages his wife to die in a car accident, forces him to work with him, and ultimately stages a cruel Hostage Situation in which he must kidnap his own daughter, lock her away, lead a group of goons keeping the girl hostage, and then fight to the death against either his own young adult son or his equally young adult best friend, who don't know his true identity.

 - Hour of Power: As mentioned below, if you play the game on their birthday, each character can use their Desperation Attack regardless of how much life they have left.

-- Ki Attacks: More relevant here than in the average fighting game due to the need to charge them up.
+- Ki Manipulation: More relevant here than in the average fighting game due to the need to charge them up.

 - Large and in Charge: Mr. Big really lives up to his name.

 - Luke, I Am Your FatherYuri: "Don't do it, brother.
 That man is our, our...."

 - Mana Meter: Each fighter has a color-coded spirit meter.
 When it is green or cyan, special attacks are performed at full strength.
 When it is yellow, special attacks that can be performed are at reduced strength.
 When it is red, special attacks that can be performed are weak.